I was the new kid on the block.

 My ongoing board experience taught me that fiery conflict was unfortunately entrenched in that board’s culture.

 However, conflict in churches is never restricted to boards.
-It abounds in various arenas.
+It abounds in various arenas, even when you are trying to grow a healthy church.

 While staff can ease a pastor’s workload their mistakes and oversights can lead to escalating conflict.